okta/okta-sdk-dotnet/docs/PushProviderApi.md

 Retrieve a Push Provider

-Fetches a push provider by `pushProviderId`.
+Retrieves a push provider by `pushProviderId`

 ### Example
 ```csharp